Get All the Dirt

 delivered directly to your inbox.

 Choosing a site with optimum sunlight for callas depends on the region in the country where you garden.
-In places with cooler summers, look for a site that receives sun all day.
-In regions where summers are hot, your callas will appreciate partial or dabbled shade in the afternoons.
+In places with cooler summers, look for a site that receives 3/4 day sun.
+In regions where summers are hot, your callas will appreciate partial or dappled shade in the afternoons.
 Moderate humidity is good and encourages lush foliage.
+White aethiopica callas prefer more sun than the brightly colored varieties.

 Plant outdoors in spring when frost danger has past and soil has warmed.
 These plants come from bloodlines native to South Africa and don’t handle frost well.
 Roots and sprouts both grow faster and stronger in warm soil.